-1. Relationship with National and International Law
+2. Relationship with National and International Law

-In addition to complying with the following provisions as detailed in sections 2 to 6 below, the Supplier shall always comply with applicable laws, regulatory provisions and the contractual obligations as agreed between the Supplier and DTAG ("the Parties").
+In addition to complying with the following provisions as detailed in Sections 3 to 6 below, the Supplier shall always comply with applicable laws, regulatory provisions and the contractual obligations as agreed between the Supplier and DTAG ("the Parties").
 This shall include the US Foreign Corrupt Practices Act and the UK Bribery Act where applicable.
 Furthermore, the Supplier shall adhere to any international trade sanctions (including embargoes) which shall include any sanctions that may be in force as a result of a resolution passed pursuant to Chapter VII of the UN Charter by the UN Security Council, and any sanction that may have been imposed by the European Union.
-The Parties agree that adhering to this Supplier Code of Conduct is a main contractual obligation under the Contract.
-The Supplier shall bind theirsub-suppliers, contractors and/or subcontractors (herein after referred to as "Subcontractors") to the Principles of this Supplier Code of Conduct insofar as they are involved in provisioning deliverables under the Contract.

-2. Underlying Principles
+3. Underlying Principles

-The Supplier shall respect internationally proclaimed human rights and shall avoid being complicit in human rights abuses of any kind.
-The Supplier shall respect the personal dignity, privacy and rights of each individual.
+The Supplier shall respect internationally acknowledged human rights and shall avoid being complicit in human rights abuses of any kind.
+The basis for this is the expectation on suppliers as published in DTAG's "Code of Human Rights & Social Principles".
+The Supplier shall respect in particularthe personal dignity, privacy and rights of each individual.
 Slavery in all forms is forbidden.
-Furthermore, the Supplier shall adhere to all standards drawn up by the International Labour Organization (ILO).
+Furthermore, the Supplier shall adhere to all standards and conventions drawn up by the International Labour Organization (ILO).

-3. Human Rights and Fair Labor Practices
+4. Human Rights and Fair Labor Practices

-DTAG expects all its Suppliers without limitation to (1) comply fully with all employment laws in the respective countries, (2) share its commitment to respect all human rights as outlined in Section 2 and to provide equal opportunity in the workplace as set forth in the Universal
+DTAG expects all its Suppliers without limitation to

-Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, the UN Global Compact Principles and the ILO Core Labour Standards, and (3) take effective measures to remedy human rights abuse of any kind and fair labor violations, including the disclosure of any and all potential violations, and (4) cooperate fully in investigations into such happened or alleged violations of the aforementioned principles, standards and conventions.
+- (1) comply fully with all employment laws in the respective countries, - (2) share its commitment to respect all human rights as outlined in Section 3 and to provide equal opportunity in the workplace as set forth in the UN Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, the UN Global Compact Principles and the ILO Core Labour Standards, and - (3) take effective measures to remedy human rights abuse of any kind and fair labor violations, including the disclosure of any and all potential violations, and - (4) cooperate fully in investigations into such happened or alleged violations of the aforementioned principles, standards and conventions.

-3.1 Freedom of Association and Right to Collective Bargaining
+4.1 Freedom of Association and Right to Collective Bargaining

 The Supplier must respect workers' rights to freedom of association, collective bargaining, and peaceful assembly including the right to refrain from such activities in accordance with local legal requirements and responsibilities as well as international standards such as International Labour Organization standards, whichever are stricter.
 Workers should not be intimidated, harassed or face reprisal for exercising this right.
-When local laws or circumstances restrict these rights, the Supplier should pursue other ways of engaging in meaningful dialogue with its workers on employment issues and workplace concerns
+When local laws or circumstances restrict these rights, the Supplier should pursue other ways of engaging in meaningful dialogue with its workers on employment issues and workplace concerns.

-3.2 Child Labour
+4.2 Child Labor